 The 2020 presentation proposed that earthquake-induced, basin-wide surging caused the Bonneville Flood.
-In a presentation two years later at the 2022 GSA Connects conference, I expanded upon that work.
+In a presentation two years later at the 2022 GSA Connects conference, that work was expanded upon.
 This current paper adds both background and detail to what was presented at the 2022 conference and then expands on that with new findings and theories regarding Lake Bonneville.